 “Why mix them up?
 I’m sort of at a loss,” says Bill Beiswanger, director of restoration at Monticello.
 “They’re beautiful forms.
 But always with Jefferson, it’s not what we know now, but what he knew then.”

 Among the symbols is Apollo, the Roman god of light associated with the sun, and the patriarch of poetry, music and creative arts in general.
 Then there’s Fortuna Virilis, the powerful Roman goddess of manly luck.
 She stood for the tandems of riches and poverty, pleasure and misfortune, blessings and pain.
 She was also the protector of cities, and could deliver fertility.

 And what of the tiny Putto (In Latin, a putus is a little man) or Amoretto?
-“They’re form merged with the genii of Roman religion, guardian spirits that protected a man’s soul during his life, and finally conducted it to heaven,” Travis said.
+“They’re form merged with the genii of Roman religion, guardian spirits that protected a man’s soul during his life, and finally conducted it to heaven,” McDonald says.

 Jefferson was deliberately mixing and matching symbols of the ancient architectural orders, though not in his public buildings like those at U.Va.
 But at his private residences, he didn’t hesitate.

 That’s particularly true at his most mature masterpiece, Poplar Forest, which he designed in the shape of an octagon – a form that itself is the symbolic, regenerative link between square and circle, earth and sky, terrestrial and eternal.

 “You are right…those of the Baths of Diocletian are all human faces…” he wrote to sculptor William Coffee in New York, who created the icons for his entablatures.
 “But in my middle room at Poplar Forest I mean to mix the faces and ox-skulls, a fancy I can indulge in my own case, altho in a public work I feel bound to follow authority strictly.”